 Now we get to a real powerhouse for eye health, the humble Blueberry!

-Blueberries contain huge amounts of healthy and healing antioxidants.
+Blueberries are one of natures best natural remedies becase they contain huge amounts of healthy and healing antioxidants.
 In particular they are loaded with carotenoids, namely lutein and zeaxanthin, and are also jam packed with eye-nourishing phytonutrients called anthocyanins.

 As well as these antioxidants Blueberries contain Vitamin E. All 4 of these super nutrients have been proven to improve our night vision and maintain, even improve, optimal eye health.